Negicco

 Negicco (ねぎっこ) is a female idol music group created in July 2003.
-It is composed today of three members: Nao, Megu and Kaede.
-The group is from Niigata, Japan, and was created for the promotion of the local green onion (Allium fistulosum): the word negi (ねぎ) means "green onion" in Japanese.
+It is composed today of three members: Nao☆, who serves as centre, along with Megu and Kaede.
+The group is from Niigata, Japan, and was created for the promotion of the local green onion (Allium fistulosum): the word negi (ねぎ) means "green onion" and ko (こ) means child or girl in Japanese.
 "Negicco" thus means "The green onion girls".
 The group is produced by Negi-pro Agency, and is signed to the T-Palette Records label.
-The single "Tokimeki no Headliner" number 20 on the weekly Oricon Singles Chart in November 2013 and Hikari no Spur reached the fifth place.
+The single "Tokimeki no Headliner" ranked number 20 on the weekly Oricon Singles Chart in November 2013 and Hikari no Spur reached the fifth place.